 | E-Cabin Exterior:

 By signing up for this retreat you are agreeing to:

 1) Follow the Schedule - participate in the practice schedule as fully as possible.
 We allow alternate schedules and variations in the schedule due to health needs.
-This is a structured week of practice with a schedule of practices we will do together starting first thing in the morning.
+This is a structured weekend of practice with a schedule of practices we will do together starting first thing in the morning.
 That structure is a powerful support for deepening our mindfulness practice.